dverma9/reactive-rest-message-service/README.md

 	    "content": "So many youtube vloggers are posting video on cooking these days" }

-### Setup and run this Reactive Springboot application
+### Setup and run this Reactive Springboot application with Docker
-The following steps to setup:

-* Set the environment variable
+Following are the steps to setup and run the complete application if you have docker installed:

+* Clone repository to local machine

+* Set the below environment variable to provide forbidden words of your choice (you can also skip this step as there are few default forbidden words available in api)
 	- message.forbidden.words and provide some comma separated words as value to this which will be used as forbidden words to validate content of message
 		- for example, message.forbidden.words=password,secret

+* Open command prompt in root directory (reactive-rest-message-service) of application and run below maven command
+	- mvn clean install

+* Run following command in same command prompt window to create docker image:
+	- docker build --tag=reactive-rest-message-service:latest .

+* Run following command to start zookeeper, kafka and springboot rest api via docker-compose.yml
+	- docker-compose up -d

+* Import postman collection to Postman and hit endpoints

+### Setup and run this Reactive Springboot application without Docker

+* Download and install Apache Kafka to your local machine, run zookeeper and kafka server

+* Clone repository to local machine

+* Import the code to any IDE

+* Update kafka server config in application.properties
+	- spring.kafka.bootstrap-servers=localhost:9092

+* Import postman collection to Postman and hit endpoints

 ### Limitations